aussedatlo/aussedatlo-notes/posts/11-mood-habit-tracker-obsidian.md

 Install the two necessary plugins: [Dataview](https://github.com/blacksmithgu/obsidian-dataview) and [Heatmap Calendar](https://github.com/Richardsl/heatmap-calendar-obsidian).

-In addition to the default configuration, make sure to enable the Dataview `Enable Javascript Queries` option.
+In addition to the default configuration, make sure to enable the `Dataview` -> `Enable Javascript Queries` option.
 This is required for Heatmap to fetch data accurately.

 ### Template